Skip to main content

 bundle of shingles in truck with mailbox and home in the background

-When they get to your home, they’ll take a picture of the bundle of shingles in the bed of their truck with the mailbox and house in the background of the picture.
-They do this to prove it’s your home and the shingles specified in the report are actually used.
+At your home, they’ll take a picture of the shingle bundle with the mailbox and house in the background to prove it’s your home and the shingles specified in the report are used.
+Depending on your roof’s pitch, they’ll put the shingles on your roof by nailing, taping, or laying them down to show the difference in color (if there are any).

-Depending on your roof’s pitch, they’ll then put the shingles on your roof by nailing, taping, or laying them down to show the difference in color (if there are any).
 Your roofing contractor will take pictures showing the shade difference and send them to your insurance adjuster for review.

 Determine next steps for repairs or a full roof replacement

+What happens next with your insurance claim depends on if the shingles match your current shingles.
 If the shingles match perfectly, the insurance company will move forward with the repairs (patching) they approved, and your roofing contractor can get to work.
-But if the shingles don’t match or they’re discontinued, what happens next depends on your policy and state’s matching laws.

-shingle color doesn't match current roof(Shingle color doesn't match)
+shingle color doesn't match current roof

 storm damage checklist